Personal Trainer Diploma

 What are the pre-requisites to enrol onto this course?

-Becoming a personal trainer means you can work for yourself or for a fitness establishment training clients to reach their health and fitness goals.
-You may want to do your training in a gym or health club, or you may prefer to visit clients in their home or work outdoors.
-This REPs accredited personal trainer qualification will give you all the knowledge and skills required to start your new career.
+Once you're a qualified personal trainer, you'll be able to embark upon a new career in which you work for yourself or for a fitness establishment training clients to reach their health and fitness goals.
+You might like to conduct your training sessions in a gym or health club, or you might prefer to visit clients in their homes or train with them outdoors.

-We have trained over ten-thousand aspiring fitness professionals and have an average course pass rate of over 98%.
-With our dedicated Student Support team, free hard-copy manuals and interactive online Student Zone, our students have a very good chance of passing their final assessment at the first attempt.
+Discovery Learning have trained over 10,000 aspiring fitness professionals and have an average course pass rate of over 98%.
+With our expert Student Support team, free hard-copy manuals and interactive online Student Zone, our students have a very good chance of passing their course at the first attempt.
+Any who do not, however, will be allowed to re-sit their final assessment for a small fee and will not have to repeat the entire course.

-Once you are qualified, we can assist you with getting interviews and finding employment.
-We have excellent links with industry employers and personal training business coaches, as well as a number of companies that can help you get started with your very own training business.
+Once you're qualified, we can even assist you with getting interviews and finding employment.
+We have arrangements with the fitness industry's leading employers and top personal training business coaches, as well as a number of other organizations that can help you get started and set up your personal training business.

 Master Module Options: